 July 7, 2021 8 min read

-Scan and Validate Tickets without a Ticket Database
+Scan and Validate Tickets with Barcode Scanning Without a Full Ticket Database

 Ticket Scanning without a Database